 Do you ever think the alumni relations folks at your alma mater just don’t get it?
-Universities dump loads of time and money into fundraising efforts a couple days or weeks out of the year but it’s become obvious the majority don’t know how development works in 2017.
+Universities dump loads of time and money into fundraising efforts a couple days or weeks out of the year, but it’s become apparent the majority don’t know how development works today.

 No thinking.
 No planning.
 No questioning.

 A couple of days ago I found an email in my inbox from my undergraduate alma mater.
 I haven’t heard from their alumni office in ages and the last few times I have it’s been for a giving ask.
 This email, though, was an invitation join their new online alumni community site and not asking for money…